yogi1967/MoneydancePythonScripts/source/toolbox/toolbox_readme.txt

 Minimum Moneydance version for use as an Extension: 2021.1 (build: 3056, ideally 3069+) - (Minimum version 2020 if run as a script)
 (If you have installed the extension, but nothing happens, then check your Moneydance version)

-This is a Python(Jython 2.7) script that runs inside of Moneydance via the Moneybot Python Interpreter As such it has full access to Moneydance's internals.
+This is a Python(Jython 2.7) script that runs inside of Moneydance via the 'Developer Console' Python Interpreter As such it has full access to Moneydance's internals.
 However, where possible this script uses the published APIs.
 In certain circumstances, it calls internal functions.
 The script will never change anything without your permission - and it will always ask you for such (several times).